protontypes/agile-development-methods-and-strategies/README.md

 > `Safety culture is a culture where employees can tell the boss bad news.` - Sidney Dekker

-The term ‘safety culture’ was first used in the Report on the chernobyl disaster:
+The term ‘safety culture’ was first used in the Report on the chernobyl disaster and was described as:
 > `That assembly of characteristics and attitudes in organizations and individuals which establishes that, as an overriding priority, nuclear plant safety issues receive the attention warranted by their significance.`  [[5](https://en.wikipedia.org/wiki/Safety_culture)]
 ## Methods and Processes